Vanshika3003/blaz_march_22/assignments.md

 1. Use Next.js to create a Single Page for App CRUD operations on departments by calling the REST API
     - Show me how will you integrated bootstrap with next.js

+# Date:09-May-2022
+1. Write a test on DepartmentComponent to make sure that, when Save button is clicked, a new Department record is added into the table
+2. Write a test on DepartmentComponent to make sure that when the invalid DeptNo, DeptName, Capacity are entered validation messaged are displayed